biologyscience/overtone/guides/Quick Start.md

     - Get Album Art
       - Click this button to select a bunch of songs and get the album art present in them.
     - Connect
-      - Click this button to start the Discord Rich Pressence.
+      - Click this button to start the Discord Rich Presence.
 ## On the right side.
 - A place for the album art for the current song.
 - Some information of the current song.